 This is a key rule that helps separate pickleball from the sports that inspired it.

-It’s a simple start to the game:
+It’s a simple start to a new game:

 - First, team one serves.